 A teacher is expected to demonstrate consistently high standards of personal and professional conduct.
-The following statements define behaviour and attitudes which set the required standard for conduct throughout a teacher's career.
+The following statements define the behaviour and attitudes which set the required standard for conduct throughout a teacher's career.

-- Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by:

-treating pupils with dignity, building relationships rooted in mutual - respect, and at all times observing proper boundaries appropriate to a teacher's professional position - to a teacher's professional position having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions showing bloerance of and respect for the rights of others not undermining fundamental British values, including democracy, - the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs ensuring that personal beliefs are not expressed in ways which - exploit pupils' vulnerability or might lead them to break the law - Teachers must have proper and professional regard for the ethos, policies and practices of the school in which they teach, and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and
+- Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: treating pupils with dignity, building relationships rooted in mutual - treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position - having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions - showing tolerance of and respect for the rights of others - not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs - ensuring that personal beliefs are not expressed in ways which exploit pupils' vulnerability or might lead them to break the law. - Teachers must have proper and professional regard for the ethos, policies and practices of the school in which they teach, and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities.